*Updated on 14/1/2022

 외국인들이 한국말을 배울 때 가장 어려워하는 부분 중 하나가 아닐까 싶어요.

 Literal: I wonder, is it not one of the things that foreigners struggle with the most while learning Korean?

 What it actually means: I think it’s one of the things that foreigners struggle with the most while learning Korean.

 이제 재테크를 제대로 배워야 겠네 싶어서 책 몇 권 샀어요.

 I figured I need to really learn how to invest and manage my own money from now on so I bought some books.

 요즘 눈가 주름이 생겼는데 나도 이제 늙어가는구나 해서 아이크림 하나 구입했어요.

 I’ve been getting wrinkles around the eyes recently, which made me realise I’m getting older, so I bought some eye cream.

 I thought it would get better after a day or two, but it kept hurting.

-I hope this article helped.
-Good luck, and 화이팅!
+I hope this article helped. 화이팅, and good luck with your Korean studies!